metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 11. [Rainbow CSV][extension csv]

-    Firewall rules can be exported into CSV file, this extension provides syntax highlighting for CSV files
+    Firewall rules can be exported into `CSV` file, this extension provides syntax highlighting for `CSV` files.

 12. [Remote SSH][extension remote SSH]